emgyrz/mergereq/README.md

         --global-config <global-config>    Path of global config file. e.g. for Linux it would be `~/.config/.mergereq-config`
         --local-config <local-config>      Path of local config file.
 Default is `.mergereqrc.toml` in the current directory.
-        --private-token <private-token>    Sets the GitLab private token for requests -P, --project <project>                The ID or path of the project owned by the authenticated user --repo-url <repo-url>              URL of your Gitlab domain -S, --src <source-branch>              The source branch
+        --private-token <private-token>    Sets the Gitlab private token for requests -P, --project <project>                The ID or path of the project owned by the authenticated user --repo-url <repo-url>              URL of your Gitlab domain -S, --src <source-branch>              The source branch